How to Handle Mental Health for Students

 • Plan a virtual meet-up for fun activities, like a movie night or picnic.

-• Discuss your favorite books, music, and movies with each other.
+• Discuss your favourite books, music, and movies with each other.

 • Have a virtual dance party.